thazhemadam/Elite-C-holder/readme.md

-## Holder PCB for the Elite-C
+# VIK MCU Holder

-Universal holder PCB for all Bastard Keyboards
+Universal holder PCB for RP2040 MCUs with a pro-micro footprint and nice!nanos.

 ![holder](pics/2.png)

 ## Optional features

 - handedness resistor: 5.1k on R6, use pin F1
 - I2C: install 4.7k resistors on R2 and R4
 - on/off switch: use MSK-12C01-07

 ## Forks